belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Yes

-`RPE` So, you have to let this traffic goes throuhg.
-Which means that any potential hacks will go through this.
+`RPE` So, you have to let this traffic goes thru.
+Which means that any potential hacks will go thru this port - utterly ignoring all the closed port you have blocked.
+Basically going right around you FW.

 `DPL` OK, I see your point.
 But my app has to be reachable to be used.
 The port can t be closed.

 `RPE` Exactly.
-So the real trick is to *analyze* and *monitoring* the content of this allowed traffic.For instance, if you have a port open to send email, it should only be used for SMTP.
+So the real trick is to *analyze* and *monitor* the content of the traffic.
+For instance, if you have a port open to send email, it should only be used for SMTP.
+Valid SMTP, and nothing else.

 Sidenote about this.
 As a consultant I've been to many different IT, at many different companies.
 There, I generally graded how *ineffective* security was by the number of port being uselessly blocked.

 `DPL` So if you couldn't get to your email using POP...